camfindlay/silverstripe-framework/docs/en/05_Contributing/02_Request_for_comment.md

 ## What next?
 The RFC will be raised and discussed by the core committers in the monthly Google Hangout sessions, a vote for accepting the RFC will be taken requiring a majority vote (with at least a quorum of more than half of the core committers present).

-Once approved this means that if a pull request meeting the idea set out in the RFC was raised that it would be merged (pending the usual code peer review).
+Once an RFC has been approved, it is safe to begin working on implementing the proposed changes.
+If a pull request is raised that fulfils the proposal set out in the RFC, it would be merged (pending the usual code peer review).
+After merging, the RFC Issue on GitHub would be closed.

 ## RFC Archive
  RFC # | Author | Proposal | Status